jsdoc2md/jsdoc-to-markdown/README.md

 ##Usage
 Document your source code using [correct jsdoc syntax](http://usejsdoc.org), then run it through `jsdoc2md`.

+***warning***: when piping concatenated source code files into `jsdoc2md` (with a command like `$ cat *.js | jsdoc2md` the input will be treated as a **single file** by the jsdoc parser.. this is not always what you want, especially when the input contains multiple @modules..
+Use this method of input only for casual testing / checking / manipulation.

+> The @module tag marks the current file as being its own module.
+All symbols in the file are assumed to be members of the module unless documented otherwise.

 ###Command-line tool
 Install `jsdoc2md` globally:
 ```sh